sagemath/trac_to_gh/Issue 1637.md

 # Issue 1637: Update to mpfr 2.3.1 - fix small issues in the spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1637

 Original creator: mabshoff